pmean/build-website/text/05/ConfidenceInterval-05.md

 for the confidence interval for NNT would be in the hundreds or thousands.

-I shouldn\'t pick on these particular authors.
+I shouldn't pick on these particular authors.
 There is a general problem with reporting confidence intervals

 -   **Confidence intervals rather than P values: estimation rather than